SEATTLE, Washington -- Amazon has some job openings. Lots of them.

 The company said that it's looking to fill more than 50,000 positions across the U.S. The announcement comes at a time when the labor market is growing tight with back-to-school and holiday shopping around the corner.
 Others will be competing for many of those potential hires.

-Amazon.com Inc. opened the doors to job seekers on Wednesday Aug.
-2 at 10 shipping sites, including the Robbinsville, New Jersey fulfillment center.
+Amazon.com Inc. will open the doors to job seekers on Wednesday Aug.
+2 from 8 a.m. until noon local time, at 10 shipping sites, including the Robbinsville, New Jersey fulfillment center.
 The majority of jobs will be full-time.
 More than 10,000 part-time jobs will also be available at sorting centers, along with some supporting and managerial positions.

 The Robbinsville Amazon Fulfillment Center is located at: 50 New Canton Way, Robbinsville, NJ 08691.